 Chromatin remodeling

 Chromatin remodeling was one of the first identified functions of lncRNAs.
 It has been elucidated that lncRNAs could alter the structure of chromatin and modulate the expression level of genes[29].
-LncRNAs can convened chromatin remodeling complexus to particular region in the genome, which is frequently achieved by interaction with polycomb repressive complex 2 (PRC2), so as to epigenetically regulate gene expression[20,26].
+LncRNAs can convened chromatin remodeling complexes to particular region in the genome, which is frequently achieved by interaction with polycomb repressive complex 2 (PRC2), so as to epigenetically regulate gene expression[20,26].
 In association with PRC2, small interfering RNA (siRNA) has been shown to be able to mediate deletion of specific lncRNA and further alter the expression lever[30].
 In addition to acting through PRC2, some lncRNAs recruit DNA methyltransferases or other complexes directly to modify chromatin conformation[31-33].

 Transcriptional regulation